65 Shortcut Keys in Excel [Free PDF Download]

 1. Alter the functions of the F1 to F12 Keys

 From F1 to F12 keys, they perform various functions in Microsoft Excel.
-For example, the F2 key enables editing a particular cell, F9 calculates the values of the formula or part of a formula.
+For example, the F2 key enables editing a particular cell, and F9 calculates the values of the formula or part of a formula.

 On most recent computers, especially laptops, these keys are used as media keys such as to increase/decrease volume, increase/decrease brightness, mute, etc.